Dragonite: Conception and development

 Dragonite is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Dragonite was designed by Shigeki Morimoto.
 Afterwards, the design was finalized by Ken Sugimori who, towards the end of development, drew the promotional art of all the species to give them a unified look and make any last-minute changes.

 Dragonite is classified as the Dragon Pokémon, and is both a Dragon and Flying-type Pokémon, capable of using both Dragon and Flying-type attacks.
 It is also capable of using attacks outside of these types.
 Its Dragon typing makes it weak to Dragon, Ice, and Fairy-type attacks, its Flying type making it twice as weak to Ice-type attacks.
 It evolves from Dragonair via acquiring enough experience to level up to a specific level.
 Dragonair evolves from its base form, Dratini, the same way.
 It belongs to a category of Pokémon dubbed by fans as "pseudo-Legendary" and later named "Powerhouse Pokémon" in official work.
 These terms refer to the final evolution of a three-stage line that is not Legendary but have strength comparable to Legendary Pokémon, their combined stats adding up to 600 across Attack, Special Attack, Defense, Special Defense, and Speed.

-A "Mega Evolved" form of Dragonite, dubbed Mega Dragonite, is set to appear in the 2025 game Pokémon Legends: Z-A. Unlike regular Dragonite, Mega Dragonite incorporates several design aspects similar to Dragonair.
+A "Mega Evolved" form of Dragonite, dubbed Mega Dragonite, was introduced in the 2025 game Pokémon Legends: Z-A. Unlike regular Dragonite, Mega Dragonite incorporates several design aspects similar to Dragonair.
 These aspects include wings on Dragonite's head and a pearl on its tail.